Aveglia/vAMPirus/docs/HelpDocumentation.md

  vAMPirus relies on vsearch using the UNOISE3 algorithm to generate Amplicon Sequencing Variants (ASVs) from dereplicated amplicon reads.
 ASVs are always generated by default and there are two parameters that the user can specify either in the launch command or by editing the configuration file at lines 45-49:

      // ASV generation and clustering parameters
-         // Alpha value for denoising - the higher the alpha the higher the chance of false positives in ASV generation (1 or 2) alpha="1"
+         // Alpha value for denoising - the higher the alpha the higher the chance of false positives in ASV generation alpha="2"
          // Minimum size or representation for sequence to be considered in ASV generation minSize="8"